-For billing disallowances or service corrections identified in the Medical Record review, programs will be required to submit evidence of correction as delineated in the medical record review protocol for that fiscal year as part of their QIP.
-Programs are responsible to follow-up on any pending corrections at QM Specialist direction.
-Required processes for progress note corrections/voids/deletions are outlined in the Progress Note Corrections Packet and associated Appendices, which can be located on the Optum website https://www.optumsandiego.com/.
-If there are additional billing concerns, the QM Specialist may conduct another medical record review prior to the next fiscal year.
+For billing disallowances or service corrections identified in the Review, programs will be required to submit evidence of correction as delineated in the medical record review protocol for that fiscal year as part of their QIP.
+Programs are responsible to follow-up on any pending corrections at QA Specialist direction.
+If there are additional billing concerns, the QA Specialist may conduct another medical record review prior to the next fiscal year.

-Providers shall ensure that the services listed on the Void Request Form as disallowances are noted correctly and do not contain errors.
+Providers shall ensure that the services listed on the Payment Recovery Form as disallowances are noted correctly and do not contain errors.
 Items that are listed on the form incorrectly are the responsibility of the provider to correct.
 All disallowed services listed must be listed on the form exactly as they were billed.
+The Payment Recovery Form is located on the Optum website on the "Billing" tab.